ianpatrickhines/nationbuilder-foundation/readme.markdown

 To learn more about what’s included in Foundation, check out <http://foundation.zurb.com/docs>

+To see a live demo of the theme, check out <http://foundation.ianpatrickhines.com>

 ## Copyright / License

 The Foundation theme framework is Copyright (c) 2014 ZURB, inc. and subject to the [MIT License](https://github.com/zurb/foundation/blob/master/LICENSE).